Post by DoctoriDuniya

 8) Difficult or painful chewing

 9) Difficult or painful swallowing

 When should you consult a doctor?

-It is advisable to consult your dentist if you experience any of the above mentioned symptoms.
-If your symptoms last more than two weeks and starts bothering you, you are recommended to get tested by your doctor.
+It is advisable to consult your dentist if you experience any of the above-mentioned symptoms.
+If your symptoms last more than two weeks and start bothering you, you are recommended to get tested by your doctor.

 How to prevent mouth cancer?

-There are some healthy ways by incorporating which you can reduce your risk of mouth cancer at great extent.
+There are some healthy ways by incorporating which you can reduce your risk of mouth cancer to a great extent.

-Mouth Cancer can be treated, if diagnosed earlier with strong willpower and right treatment.
-So, if you observe any sign or symptoms do not ignore the problem, go and consult qualified dentist or dental surgeon.
+Mouth Cancer can be treated if diagnosed earlier with strong willpower and the right treatment.
+So, if you observe any sign or symptoms do not ignore the problem, go and consult a qualified dentist or dental surgeon.

 You can fix your appointment with the best dentist through DoctoriDuniya.com